Industry News

 But a new initiative by the government of Germany appears set to equip local craftsmen with modern skills to match the needs of the market.

-The European nation says it will spend Sh3 billion to establish vocational training in various technical colleges in Kenya, which will offer students with on-the-job training and work experience.
+The European nation says it will spend Sh3 billion to establish vocational training in various colleges in Kenya, which will offer students on-the-job training and work experience.

-According to Germany ambassador to Kenya Jutta Frasch, the funds will be used to equip colleges with state-of-the-art facilities that will improve the way technical knowledge is imparted to students.
+According to the German ambassador to Kenya Jutta Frasch, the funds will be used to equip colleges with state-of-the-art facilities that will improve the way technical knowledge is imparted to students.

 “This might be seen as small (contribution), but we have to start somewhere,” Ms Frasch said while announcing the support in Nairobi last week.

-The dual vocational training system has over the years assisted Germany to tackle skills shortage by ensuring that students are equipped with the practical skills demanded by the labour market.
+The dual vocational training system has over the years assisted Germany in tackling skills shortage by ensuring that students are equipped with the skills demanded by the market.

 Under the system, learners attend classes at a vocational school and obtain on-the-job training at a company.
 The courses ordinarily last between two and three and a half years and they comprise both theory and practical lessons.